Biology Education

 Epigenetic control of transposons in human brain development and degeneration (wet or dry lab)

 In the Lab of Epigenetics and Chromatin Dynamics (https://www.stemcellcenter.lu.se/research-groups/douse) we are interested in how this genomic dark matter is controlled by epigenetic mechanisms during human brain development and degeneration.
 We have a particular focus on how different protein complexes package repetitive DNA into chromatin, and how chromatin influences transcriptional dynamics.
-We combine chromatin biochemistry with functional (epi)genomics in neural stem cell models.
+We combine chromatin biochemistry with functional (epi)genomics in human (neural) stem cell models.

-We have multiple projects running in this area, based at BMC B11, and space for 1-2 students.
+We have multiple projects running in this area, based at BMC A11, and space for 1-2 students.
 The project would start in the autumn term but we are open to later start dates e.g. if there are additional courses that the student would like to take to prepare.

 We are open to designing thesis projects that are wet-lab-only or dry-lab only, or a combination thereof.
 For the latter, it would be necessary that you have at least some knowledge of how to run basic operations from a command line.
 If you would like a dry-lab only project, we will prioritise students from the Bioinformatics Masters programme.